tagquantalabs/unseen-reasoning-eval-puzzles/README.md

 }
 ```

 The `rules` and `coverage` fields are our additions to the standard ARC format — they document exactly what reasoning each puzzle tests and what each training pair covers.
-Strip them if you want vanilla ARC compatibility.
+To get vanilla ARC compatibility, use only the input/output grids.
+The rules and coverage fields are there for your own analysis.

 ## How we build these

-Each puzzle goes through a simple pipeline: a human expert designs the rule system and grids from scratch, a separate person solves it without seeing the intended answer to confirm it's unambiguous, and we validate that training pairs cover the full rule set.
-No generation shortcuts, no LLM assistance.
-That's what makes held-out data actually held-out.
+Each puzzle goes through a simple pipeline: a human expert designs the rule system and grids from scratch, a separate person solves it without seeing the intended answer to confirm it's unambiguous, and we validate that training pairs cover the full rule set and edge cases.

 ## More puzzles

 This is a sample from a larger library.
-We build evaluation tasks across several families:

-- **Spatial logic** — directional mechanics, region filling, collision systems
-- **Constraint propagation** — iterative inference across grid cells
-- **Multi-step transformations** — sequential rule application, state machines
-- **Pattern completion** — abstract visual pattern extension

-Different difficulties, different grid sizes, custom volumes.
-We also build multilingual reasoning tasks across 25+ European languages for teams evaluating beyond English.
+Different difficulties, different grid sizes, custom noise levels and edge cases.
 Custom eval sets available on request.
+We build tasks across spatial logic, constraint propagation, multi-step transformations, and pattern completion families.

 ## License

 CC BY-NC 4.0.
 Free for research and evaluation with attribution.
-Don't include these in training data — that's the whole point.

 ## Contact

 **tag@quanta-labs.ai** · [quanta-labs.ai](https://quanta-labs.ai)

 Ran your model on these?
-We'd love to hear how it did.
+We'd love to hear how it did and what surprised you.

 ---